 This week my friend Riley and I hiked up to Dennett Lake, on Burke Mountain.
-The 21km hike took a total of about five and a half hours, but could be knocked down to four and a half with less exploring and rock climbing.
+The 21km hike took a total of about five and a half hours, but could be knocked down to four and a half if you were really on a mission.

 In general, the route has some steep portions but requires no technical climbing (although there were some cool climbing spots on the north side of Dennett Lake).
 At this time of year, a fair bit of the ground was frozen at the higher elevations, as well as some smaller water sources.
 The big ones were just starting to freeze around the edges.
 If you plan to visit later than early November, bring a little bit of extra water, or have a way to melt some.